 Many economic statistics we track, both in terms of consumption (demand) and production (supply), are currently showing positive trends, suggesting we may be transitioning towards a sustainable expansionary stage of economic activity.
-Moderate expansionary environments generally mean that both production and consumption would be expected to continue pushing the economy forward, yields would potentially rise and GDP could see moderate-to-robust growth.
-A shift from a soft growth economy towards a moderately expansionary environment could trigger an allocation shift in our asset allocation models.
+Moderate expansionary environments generally mean that both production and consumption would be expected to continue pushing the economy forward, yields would potentially rise, and GDP could see moderate-to-robust growth.
+Transition from a soft growth economy (our current stage) to a moderately expansionary environment could trigger an allocation shift in our asset allocation models.

-Monetary Policy: The Fed’s target range for the FF is 0.75 – 1.00%.
-Notably, the Fed asserts that it remains accommodative even though it has increased the FF rate twice in the past year.
-We believe there are two main reasons the Fed considers their position to be accommodative even in the face of rising rates: first, over the near term, the Fed will most likely allow short-term measures of the money supply to continue to grow near their historic mean; second, the FF rate is still well below the inflation rate as measured by the Consumer Price Index (CPI).
-Normally, a change from an accommodative stance to a neutral or restrictive posture includes a FF rate above both short-term treasuries and the CPI.
+Monetary Policy: The Fed’s target range for the Federal Funds Rate (FF) is 1.00 - 1.25%; the Fed left the target rate unadjusted at their September 20, 2017 meeting.
+Near term, the effective FF has advanced, pulling itself closer to the Consumer Price Index (CPI).
+Additionally, money supply as measured by M2 and MZM have both fallen to below their historic mean levels.
+This movement could be caused by shifting economic activity, Fed policy, or both.
+Normally, a change from an accommodative stance to a neutral or restrictive posture on the part of the Fed features a FF rate above both short-term Treasuries and the CPI.
 The Fed’s recent actions and its planned policy response to future economic metrics will likely be measured.
 Therefore, while they have begun the process, we believe the Fed will take its time unwinding its expansive balance sheet, leaving the banking system well capitalized for lending to the private sector.
-While activity is restrictive, and could eventually dampen stock market momentum, the nature of the Fed’s moves has been extremely moderate, which is why our view on monetary policy is still neutral for stocks.
+Though the trend of Fed activity is towards a more restrictive stance, which could eventually dampen stock market momentum, the nature of their moves has been extremely moderate, which is why our view on monetary policy is still neutral for stocks.

-Equity Valuations: Our proprietary technical work provides support for the S&P 5001 at 2,283, while the index is at 2,362 as of March 31, 2017.
-This puts the S&P 500 valuation in our fair-value range.
+Equity Valuations: As of September 29, 2017, the S&P 500 index sits at 2,519.
+Our proprietary valuation work uses both fundamental and technical analysis and provides support for the S&P 500 at roughly 2,400.
+We believe the market is in fair-value territory.
+In order to create a band or range of equity market outcomes, we use a valuation tool which we refer to as our Proper PE ValuationTM tool.
+Among other things, this analysis provides us with a set of ranges above and below which we consider the S&P 500 overvalued or undervalued, respectively.
+Currently, our analysis suggests that an appropriate S&P 500 fair-value range is roughly 2,394 to 2,630.
 To us, fair-value means the stock market should perform within the parameter of its historic mean.
 The current level and direction of many economic statistics we enter into our valuation algorithm indicate that we are likely to stay in fair value range for the near-term.
 We are watching corporate earnings growth closely, as changes in earnings data has the potential to change valuation levels quickly.

 Inflation: One of the reasons we expressed an expectation of restraint from the Fed in our interest rates discussion is our view of inflation, which we think should remain at a moderate rate of growth over the intermediate term.
 Historically, the employment private service providing sector’s (EPSP) weekly earnings 12-month percent change and its direction have correlated well with CPI.
 CPI has been trending up from the middle of 2015, and it has come close to the EPSP level, which has likewise been trending positively since May 2015.
-Anther sector that has a long-term effect on inflation is the manufacturing sector.
+Another sector that has a long-term effect on inflation is the manufacturing sector.
 When there is strong pricing pressure from the manufacturing sector it tends to lift most associated prices; this tends to help wages grow, triggering an inflationary cycle.
 Currently, these metrics are modestly affecting inflationary pressures in our economy.
-The Producer Price Index (PPI) has recently reversed trend, telling us that costs (supply-side) are beginning to put upward pressure on inflation.
-Likewise, there is moderate demand-side upward pressure on inflation.
-Over the past few months, the Consumer Price Index (CPI) has reached and surpassed the Feds initial target of 2%, reaching 2.7% in February 2017.
-As we see a steady trend above 2% and a modifying of the Fed’s balance sheet we believe that the Fed will be cautious about adjusting its monetary policy.
+The Producer Price Index (PPI) has continued its trend reversal from last summer, telling us that the supply-side is beginning to put upward pressure on inflation.
+The Consumer Price Index (CPI) surpassed the Fed’s initial target of 2% earlier in the year and stayed there until May, when it posted a reading of 1.9%.
+There is moderate demand-side upward pressure on inflation.
+Until we see a steady CPI trend above 2% we believe that the Fed will be cautious about adjusting its monetary policy.

 1The S&P 500 is an unmanaged, capitalization-weighted index.
 It is not possible to invest directly in the S&P 500.